JonathanFlores2503/TransLowNet/README.md

 ## Step 4 – Run Inference in Jupyter

-Open the provided **Jupyter Notebook** and execute it step by step to perform the inference process.
+Open the notebook **`inferenceV1.ipynb`** and execute it step by step to perform the inference process.
 The notebook contains:

 - **Anomaly Detection** — using C2FPL with UniFormer-S features.
 - **Frame-level AUC Calculation** — ROC curve generation and midpoint threshold selection.
 - **Multiclass Classification** — using TransLowNet for anomalous clip classification.
 - **Final Metrics Computation** — Precision, Recall, F1-score, and Accuracy at clip and video level.